linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

         Raise ValueError (f"to_qldate,                    {type (date)},                    {date}")

 Def create_schedule_from_symbology (details: dict):
-    '''Create a [[Introduction to QuantLib Python|QuantLib]] cashflow schedule from symbology details dictionary (usually one row of the symbology dataframe)
+    '''Create a [QuantLib](../../Course%20Notes/Python/QuantLib-Python/Introduction%20to%20QuantLib%20Python.md) cashflow schedule from symbology details dictionary (usually one row of the symbology dataframe)
     '''

     # Create maturity from details['maturity']